Jeremie-Beucler/PCBS_spider_bias/README.md

 Therefore, writing a function with adjustable parameters was very useful.

+However, as I was working with Canvas objects, I did not manage to use the [TouchScreenButtonBox](https://docs.expyriment.org/expyriment.io.TouchScreenButtonBox.html) of Expyriment.

 ```
 def Likert_scale(N, legendes, questions):
 	"""Draws a Likert scale with buttons and text for legend and questions